Aditya9552-gif/GTZAN-Music-Genre-Classification/README.md

 5. Navigate to the final_app.py file and run it to start the local server: python final_app.py

-6. Open your web browser and go to http://localhost:8501/ to interact with the application.

 ## Usage
 Audio Feature Extraction and Augmentation